Maxway CRT: Improving the Robustness of the Model-X Inference: Robustness of the Maxway CRT

-The $\Delta_x$ term in (\ref{eqn:mayway_bound}) captures the degree to which $X$ is independent of $Z$ conditional on $h(Z)$.
+The $\Delta_x$ term in \eqref{eqn:mayway_bound1} captures the degree to which $X$ is independent of $Z$ conditional on $h(Z)$.
 When $X \indp Z \mid h(Z)$, the conditional distribution of $X \mid Z$ will be the same as $X \mid h(Z)$, and thus $\Delta_x=0$; when $h$ is not perfect, the more accurately $h$ characterizes the distribution of $X\mid Z$, the smaller $\Delta_x$ is.
 Similarly, the $\Delta_y$ term quantifies the quality of information we have about the distribution of $Y\mid Z$, and becomes zero when $Y \indp Z \mid g(Z)$.
 The $\Delta_{x|g,h}$ term quantifies the accuracy of $\rho$, i.e., how accurately we can estimate the distribution of $X$ given the low-dimensional objects $g(Z)$ and $h(Z)$.
-The bound in \eqref{eqn:mayway_bound} can be interpreted as an ``almost doubly robust" property of the Maxway CRT because the term $\EE{\Delta_x \Delta_y}$ will be small if either $\Delta_x$ or $\Delta_y$ is small.
+The bound in \eqref{eqn:mayway_bound1} can be interpreted as an ``almost doubly robust" property of the Maxway CRT because the term $\Delta_x \Delta_y$ will be small if either $\Delta_x$ or $\Delta_y$ is small.
 The word ``almost" is to emphasize that we have another $\Delta_{x|g,h}$ term in the error bound, although it is typically much smaller than either $\Delta_x$ or $\Delta_y$ because it concerns a much easier task: regressing $X$ against the low-dimensional $g(Z)$ and $h(Z)$.

-We also note that the result provided by Theorem \ref{thm:main:1} does not depend on the form of the test statistic $T$, as long as $T$ is a function of $\y,\x, g(\Z)$, and $h(\Z)$.
+We also note that the results provided by Proposition \ref{theo:main0} and Theorem \ref{theo:almost_double_robust} do not depend on the form of the test statistic $T$, as long as $T$ is a function of $\y,\x, g(\Z)$, and $h(\Z)$.
 The advantage of this is the full flexibility in choosing any complicated statistic (see, for instance, the Gini index statistic computed with random forest introduced in Section \ref{sec:const:semi}).
-Nevertheless, bound \eqref{eqn:mayway_bound} may not be sharp given a fixed statistic.
+Nevertheless, bound \eqref{eqn:mayway_bound0} and \eqref{eqn:mayway_bound1} may not be sharp given a fixed statistic.
 In Section \ref{section:specific_stats}, we derive sharper bounds for some specific statistics commonly used in practice.

-Compared with the model-X CRT, Theorem \ref{thm:main:1} indicates that the type-I error inflation of the Maxway CRT is generally smaller.
+Compared with the model-X CRT, Theorem \ref{theo:almost_double_robust} indicates that the type-I error inflation of the Maxway CRT is generally smaller.
 To see this, we note that for the model-X CRT, \citet{berrett2018conditional} established an upper bound for the type-I error inflation: